apostrophecms/apostrophe-documentation/docs/devops/deployment/deploying-apostrophe-in-the-cloud-with-aws.md

----
-title: "Deploying Apostrophe with AWS and Elastic Beanstalk"
+# Deploying Apostrophe with AWS and Elastic Beanstalk
-layout: tutorial
----

 Amazon AWS is hands down and far away the most popular cloud hosting solution, and for good reason.
 They have the best understanding of the problem and the largest infrastructure.
 But it can be confusing.
 Fortunately, Amazon offers Elastic Beanstalk, which provides much of the simplicity of options like Heroku without any added cost over configuring AWS directly.